News & blog

 Alternatives to Wi-Fi for IoT connectivity

 1. Cellular connectivity

-Cellular connectivity – also referred to as satellite connection – is the #1 WiFi alternative which is typically used when we talk about machine-to-machine (M2M) connectivity.
+Cellular connectivity – also referred to as satellite connection – is the #1 WiFi alternative to connect IoT devices which is typically used when we talk about machine-to-machine (M2M) connectivity.
 It’s the same type of connectivity that we use to connect our smartphones and tablets and uses a broadcast tower to function—typically within a range of around 10 – 15 miles.

 • Cellular has the furthest range by far.
 As long as you are within range of a cellular tower (which is most of the time), you can connect to anyone or any ‘thing’ on a global scale.

 • Cellular is a very reliable IoT connectivity solution.
 Unlike WiFi, it rarely ‘cuts out’ and is available everywhere.